danfeder/thunder_scheduler_v1/docs/next-session-prompt.md

   - useUpdateSchedule for modifying schedules
   - useGenerateSchedule for creating new schedules
   - Other specialized hooks for specific operations
-- Update integration tests to work with real APIs
+- Implement performance monitoring:
+  - Use React Query devtools for monitoring cache and queries
+  - Use the Performance API for measuring component performance
+  - Add custom metrics for critical operations
 - Ensure responsive design and accessibility

-Please help me replace the mock services with real API implementations in the Thunder Scheduler project, focusing on updating the scheduleService.ts file, connecting the container components to the backend services, and updating the integration tests to work with real APIs.
+Please help me test the container components with real backend APIs, implement performance monitoring, and add tests for edge cases in the Thunder Scheduler project, focusing on ensuring the integration between frontend and backend is robust and performant.